cyclr/docs/Nice-CXOne-authentication.md

 - Get an Access Key ID and Access Key Secret.

-Your Access Key ID and Access Key Secret can be obtained by:
+Obtain an Access Key ID and Access Key Secret by:

 1. Click Profile in the right corner of the CXone top navigation bar.